open/close all folders

-- Broken Bird: In Clear's and Virus/Trip's bad ending.
-In the first one, it is because Aoba was being experimented on by Toue and then had his limbs, eyes and vocal chords removed and in the second he is abducted and used as a Sex Slave for Trip and Virus whenever they please.
+- Broken Bird: In Clear's and Virus/Trip's bad endings.
+In the former, it is because Aoba was being experimented on by Toue and then had his limbs, eyes and vocal chords removed and in the latter, he is abducted and used as a Sex Slave for Trip and Virus whenever they please.

-- Compelling Voice: Has this due to his 'Scrap' ability.
+- Compelling Voice: This is his ability, which is named Scrap.
 Overusing this causes Aoba's alternate personality to take over.

-- Deadpan Snarker: Can act as this very often, mostly when exasperated by the antics of the other characters.
+- Deadpan Snarker: He can act as this very often, mostly when exasperated by the antics of the other characters.